nyasanimaxwel/FUTURE_DA_02/README.md

  Objective

-To evaluate ad campaign effectiveness by tracking performance indicators such as impressions, clicks, spend, conversions, CTR, CPC, and ROI.
+To evaluate ad campaign effectiveness by tracking performance indicators such as impressions, clicks, spend, conversions, CTR and CPC.
 The dashboard is designed to answer questions like:

-Which campaigns performed best overall?

 Which audience segments engaged most with the ads?